elucian/bee/syntax/structure.md

 ```

 ### System Constants
  System constants are using "$" prefix.
 These constants are global and immutable.
 There are several predefined constants available in Bee.
 These constants can be used to locate project files or connect to databases.
-You can define new system constants at the beginning of your _driver_ module.
+You can define new system constants at the beginning of your _driver_ component.

 | Constant | Environment| Description                |
 |----------|------------|----------------------------|